Azure/azure-iot-protocol-gateway/docs/DeveloperGuide.md

 10. `MqttDecoder` receives the decrypted data in the Byte Buffer and attempts to parse an MQTT packet.
 If there is not enough data in the Byte Buffer it received, it requests that the previous channel handler read more data.
 Once the MQTT packet is fully available for parsing, `MqttDecoder` creates an instance of an MQTT packet object, completes it with the parsed data, and passes it to the next channel handler in the pipeline.
 Per MQTT specification, a client is required to send a CONNECT packet first.
 We assume that `MqttDecoder` has parsed a CONNECT packet.
 11. `MqttIotHubAdapter` receives a CONNECT packet.
 12. `MqttIotHubAdapter` initiates a connection:
-    - `MqttIotHubAdapter` calls `IAuthenticationProvider` to authenticate the device using the client ID, user name, and password from the CONNECT packet. `IAuthenticationProvider` also returns device information for establishing the connection to IoT Hub.
+    - `MqttIotHubAdapter` calls `IDeviceIdentityProvider` to authenticate the device using the client ID, user name, and password from the CONNECT packet. `IDeviceIdentityProvider` also returns device information for establishing the connection to IoT Hub.
     - `MqttIotHubAdapter` initiates a connection to IoT Hub.
 As a result of a successful connection, an `IDeviceClient` instance is returned for future communication with IoT Hub on behalf of the device.
     - `MqttIotHubAdapter` calls `ISessionStateManager` to lookup the session state for the device.
 If the CleanSession flag is set to 1 in the CONNECT packet, `MqttIotHubAdapter` will also delete any existing session state.
     - `MqttIotHubAdapter` begins receiving messages from IoT Hub.